metaplex-foundation/mpl-token-metadata/clients/rust/README.md

 ### _CPI_ instruction builders

 These are builders to be used by on-chain code, which will CPI into Token Metadata.
-Similarly to "off-chain" builders, each instruction has a CPI struct to facilitate invoke CPI instructions – e.g., `TransferV1Cpi`:
+Similarly to "off-chain" builders, each instruction has a struct to invoke CPI instructions – e.g., `TransferV1Cpi`:
 ```rust
 pub struct TransferV1Cpi<'a> {
     /// The program to invoke.